RainingSea/cese/project/website/QuickSearch/ce/ce_1/architect.md

 [CONTENT]
-"Implementation approach": "The web application will be developed using Python with Flask as the web framework for handling requests and rendering HTML templates.
-The application will utilize the Jinja2 templating engine for dynamic content generation.
-For user authentication, simple session management will be implemented.
-The search functionality will be powered by a custom search engine that processes text files containing book data.
-The overall design will follow a Model-View-Controller (MVC) pattern to separate concerns and enhance maintainability.",
+"Implementation approach": "The application will be developed using HTML for the front-end and Python for the back-end.
+The Flask framework will be utilized to handle routing and rendering of HTML templates.
+The application will manage user sessions and perform search operations on a collection of books stored in local text files.",

-"UI design":"The application will consist of the following pages: \n1. **Registration Page**: A form for users to enter a username and password, with a 'Register' button. \n2. **Login Page**: A form for users to enter their credentials, with a 'Login' button. \n3. **Dashboard Page**: A search bar for entering queries, a 'Search' button, and a list of search results displayed below. \n4. **Book Details Page**: Displays detailed information about a selected book, including an 'Add to Reading List' button. \n5. **Reading List Page**: A list of books the user has added to their reading list, with options to remove books.",
+"UI design": "The user interface will consist of the following components: \n1. **Registration Page**: Input fields for username and password, a 'Register' button, and a link to the Login Page. \n2. **Login Page**: Input fields for username and password, a 'Login' button, and a link to the Registration Page. \n3. **Dashboard Page**: A search bar for entering search queries, a list area to display search results with book details, and a logout button. \n4. **Book Details Page**: Display of book information including title, author, summary, cover image, and an 'Add to Reading List' button. \n5. **Reading List Page**: A list of books added to the user's reading list with options to remove books.",

 "Data Storage": "Data will be stored in local text files.
-User account information will be stored in 'users.txt', and book information will be stored in 'books.txt'.
-Each line in 'users.txt' will contain a username and password, while 'books.txt' will contain book details formatted as JSON strings for easy parsing.
-This structure allows for efficient data retrieval and manipulation without the overhead of a SQL database.",
+Different types of data will be stored in separate `.txt` files.
+The following files will be used: \n- `users.txt`: to store user account information (username and password). \n- `books.txt`: to store book details (title, author, summary, cover image). \n- `reading_list.txt`: to store the user's reading list (username and list of book titles).",

-"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/dashboard.html", "templates/book_details.html", "templates/reading_list.html", "users.txt", "books.txt"],
+"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/dashboard.html", "templates/book_details.html", "templates/reading_list.html", "users.txt", "books.txt", "reading_list.txt"],

 "Data structures and interfaces": " classDiagram
     class Main {
         -UserManager user_manager
-        -SearchEngine search_engine
+        -BookManager book_manager
         +main() str
     }
     class UserManager {